campmaker LLC

 Don’t just park the van when not on a trip.
 It will last longer if you occasionally use it for everyday things.
 Consider these functions:

 Emergency Supplies - A van build is a great emergency vehicle.
-A lot of stuff can be put in the “garage” area under the bed.
+A lot of stuff can be put in the van.
 The Oregon fire season has shown how helpful RV’s are when you need to evacuate.

 Tool chest – It is helpful to have a set of tools and equipment that is readily available.
 The van can be a rolling tool-box.